Moore County, Tennessee: 2010 census

+2000 census

-Per 2000 Census data, the median income for a household in the county was $36,591, and the median income for a family was $41,484.
+According to the 2000 census, the median income for a household in the county was $36,591, and the median income for a family was $41,484.
 Males had a median income of $31,559 versus $20,987 for females.
 The per capita income for the county was $19,040.
 9.6% of the population, and 7.8% of families were below the poverty line.
 11.7% were under the age of 18, and 12.1% were 65 or older.

 Economy

 Moore County is the location of the Jack Daniel Distillery, whose famous brand of Tennessee whiskey is marketed worldwide.
 Despite the distillery, Moore is a dry county.
 This status dates to the passage of state prohibition laws in the early 20th century.

 While federal prohibition ended in 1933 with the repeal of the Eighteenth Amendment, state prohibition laws remain in effect.
 All Tennessee counties are dry by default, though any county can become "wet" by passing a county-wide "local option" referendum.
 Moore County has yet to pass such a referendum.